BCDA-APS/bluesky_training/docs/source/reference/_create_conda_env.rst

     <ul>
     <li>Each conda environment has a name, which corresponds to the file
-      directory in which the environments packages, libraries, and other resources are stored. </li>
+      directory in which the environment's packages, libraries, and other resources are stored. </li>
     <li>When you install or update package(s) in one environment, this will not
       affect any of the other environments.
 This makes it easy to control